kohtseyoung/F-Score-Capstone-Project/Testing.md

 For financial information that is required for F-Score testing, MorningStar is used due to the consistency in formatting of the relevant financial information.
 Besides, the extraction of information is relatively straightforward due to the structured format of its web links.
 The information extracted per company includes 4 data sets: “Income Statement”, “Balance Sheet”, “Cash Flow Statement” and “Key Ratios”.

-Due to the large number of companies’ information extracted, the function “try” and “sys.sleep” is used to ensure that all information is captured.
-Besides, a second run of extraction is performed if there are unusually large amount of missing values noted.

 ### Share Prices and Holding Returns

-The R Package “Quantmod”, specifically its’ function “getSymbols” was used to extract companies’ share prices and holding returns from Yahoo Finance based on their respective symbols/tickers.
+The R Package “Quantmod” was used to extract companies’ share prices and holding returns from Yahoo Finance based on their respective symbols/tickers.
 Companies’ information are stored as objects named after companies’ symbols.
 Similarly to the extraction of information from MorningStar, some companies’ information are not available.
-The matter is resolved by creating a new environment to store these newly created objects.
-Under the assumption that no objects will be created if no data are available from Yahoo Finance, the function “ls” is used to list out the objects created in the new environment, and subsequently compared against the original company list used to identify companies with missing data.
+These companies are removed from the testing population.

-Instead of computing the returns from the share prices, the function “yearlyReturn” is used to extract the annual returns of each company.
-Furthermore, the function “adjustOHLC” is used in conjunction to readjust returns on share price based on stock-splits or reverse stock-splits during the period.
+For the computation of share price resturns, quarterly returns are computed initially as stand alone variables, and subsequently combined as yearly returns, take into account companies' different fiscal year-end period.
+Furthermore, the returns on share price based on stock-splits or reverse stock-splits are readjust to ensure that returns are not inflated/deflated during the relevant testing period.

 ### Data Collection Limitation & Biases

 Data Collection is limited by broken links or unavailable data from each data source.
 11 companies have been removed from the sample population due to no financial Information (8 companies) and no share price data (3 companies) available respectively from MorningStar and Yahoo Finance.

+As the companies tested are those listed on NASDAQ in 2017 for the period 2008-2017, there will be a significant survivorship bias as companies with low performance that are subsequently delisted from the period 2008-2017 would not be part of the testing population.
+This would inevitably overstate the returns of low F-Score companies.

 Data Wrangling
 --------------